davidwilemski/davidwilemski.com/content/blog/november-8th-2010.md

 ![image](http://oromis.davidwilemski.com/blog/wp-content/uploads/2010/11/wpid-IMG_20101109_173620.jpg)

-The magic bus kiosk has been having issues for a few days now\...
+The magic bus kiosk has been having issues for a few days now...